Dermira to abandon acne drug, shares crater

 The drug, olumacostat glasaretil, did not show statistically significant effect in treating patients aged nine and older with moderate to severe acne in both the studies.

-“This outcome is highly surprising given that two prior Phase II trials were positive and consistent,” Mizuho analyst Irina Koffler wrote in a client note, adding that there was nothing“salvageable” in the data.
+“This outcome is highly surprising given that two prior Phase II trials were positive and consistent,” Mizuho analyst Irina Koffler wrote in a client note, adding that there was nothing “salvageable” in the data.

 Acne is the most common skin condition in the United States, according to the American Academy of Dermatology.